pdearmore/clParse/README.md

 This should fail because IdArgument should be required for the StartCommand.

 ## Notes
- - Need to use reflection to get the name of an argument, save it to a read-only Name property for ease of use.
+ - Need to use reflection to get the name of an argument, save it to a read-only Name property for ease of use if no name is specifically given.
- - ArgumentCollection a Hashtable but with helper properties to get sections of the table, like UnknownArguments, CommandArguments, Switches, etc.
+ - ArgumentCollection a Dictionary but with helper properties to get sections of the table, like UnknownArguments, CommandArguments, Switches, etc.